Cavity Born-Oppenheimer Coupled Cluster Theory: Towards Electron Correlation in the Vibrational Strong Light-Matter Coupling Regime: Theoretical Background

 The nonlinearity emerges from the second term, which explicitly depends on the one-particle reduced density matrix (1-RDM) determining the electronic dipole expectation value.
-Thus, a solution of Eq.\eqref{eq.exact_crp_nonlinear} provides access to the ground state CBO electronic energy minimized in cavity coordinate space without the need of cavity coordinate gradients evaluated via extended electronic structure methods.
-However, this gain comes at the cost of Eq.\eqref{eq.exact_crp_nonlinear} requiring a self-consistent solution, which resembles energy minimization in cavity coordinate space.
+Moreover, Eq.\eqref{eq.exact_crp_nonlinear} provides access to the ground state CBO electronic energy minimized in cavity coordinate space without the need of cavity coordinate gradients.
+However, this gain comes at the cost of Eq.\eqref{eq.exact_crp_nonlinear} being nonlinear, which requires a self-consistent solution process that resembles energy minimization in cavity coordinate space.

-At this point, we shall discuss why one should aim at solving the non-linear CRP ground state problem in Eq.\eqref{eq.exact_crp_nonlinear} instead of Eq.\eqref{eq.ground_state_cpes} followed by a common quantum chemical optimization routine extended to cavity modes.
-First, both ground state energy and wave function correspond to a chemically meaningful stationary point on the cPES, which can be analysed with respect to reaction mechanism and cavity-modified electron correlation.
-Second, one circumvents the need of extending analytic gradients at different theory levels of quantum chemical methods to cavity coordinate space.
-Third, Hartree-Fock theory as reference for correlated wave function methods in quantum chemistry is straightforwardly generalizable to the CRP scenario due to its inherently non-linear character at no additional cost.
-Forth, it turns out that an approximation to the CRP problem in terms of coupled cluster theory is formally similar to implicit solvation coupled cluster theory, which allows to benefit from an established theoretical framework applied in a different context.
+At this point, we shall discuss why one should aim at solving the nonlinear CRP ground state problem in Eq.\eqref{eq.exact_crp_nonlinear} instead of Eq.\eqref{eq.ground_state_cpes} followed by a common quantum chemical optimization routine extended to cavity modes.
+First, both ground state energy and wave function correspond to a chemically meaningful stationary point on the cPES, which can be analyzed with respect to reaction mechanism and cavity-modified electron correlation.
+Second, one circumvents the need of extending analytic gradients at different levels of theory to cavity coordinate space.
+Third, Hartree-Fock theory as reference for correlated wave function methods in quantum chemistry is straightforwardly generalizable to the CRP scenario due to its inherently nonlinear character at no additional cost.
+Forth, it turns out that an approximation to the CRP problem in terms of coupled cluster theory is formally similar to implicit solvation coupled cluster theory, which allows us here to benefit from an established theoretical framework transferred to a different context.
 In the remainder of this work, we will discuss approximations to Eq.\eqref{eq.exact_crp_nonlinear} based on Hartree-Fock and coupled cluster theory.